If you have pain on the outside of your elbow, you may have tennis elbow.

 If your pain is severe and doesn’t improve, your doctor may suggest corticosteroid injections, although these are only used for short-term relief Another type of therapy, called platelet-rich plasma injections, may also be an option.

-Surgery is rarely needed, but might be used if other treatments don’t work over several months.
+Surgery for tennis elbow is rarely needed, but might be used if other treatments don’t work over several months.

 Your doctor or physiotherapist may also suggest ways you can change how you do certain tasks, to reduce the strain on your arm.